zappee/sql-runner/README.md

 Custom configuration:
   -h, --host=<host>         Name of the database server.
   -p, --port=<port>         Number of the port where the server listens for requests.
-  -d, --database=<sid>      Name of the particular database on the server.
+  -d, --database=<database> Name of the particular database on the server.
 Also known as the SID in
                               Oracle terminology.

 Provide a JDBC URL: